conroyiwhiwhu/bootstrap-build-a-music-store/README.md

-# Bootstrap Project: Music Store
+# Bootstrap: Build a Music Store

+HTML CSS JavaScript jQuery

 Created a responsive, mobile first web pages to display the details of a record album, and incorporate common components such as dialog boxes and validation.
 This project demonstrates knowledge of adding external libraries to enhance HTML applications.

+ Edx Project